Acton Electronics Recycling Services

 Support for Community Sustainability

-• Review the Acton DPW Solid Waste page for accepted items and current fees
+- Review the Acton Solid Waste Division for current schedules and accepted items

 Department of Public Works